West University Place, Texas: Cityscape

-In 2018, Mimi Swartz of Texas Monthly described it as "an orderly quarter where older brick bungalows and modest two-story colonials reside in peace alongside grand—but not too grand—new construction."
-The typical lot size in West University Place is 5000 sqft.
+In 2018, Texas Monthly described West U as "an orderly quarter where older brick bungalows and modest two-story colonials reside in peace alongside grand—but not too grand—new construction. in 2018" The typical lot size in West University Place is 5000 sqft.

 The original housing stock of West University Place consisted of mid-20th century bungalows and cottages.
 Prior to 1992, the City of West University Place liberalized its development rules, allowing for new houses to be built in the city.
 As lot sizes were typically approximately 50 ft by 120 ft, the houses constructed were Georgian houses described by Don Stowers of the Houston Post as "lot hugging."
 Because nearby Bellaire had larger, more inexpensive lots, many area home seekers began to consider Bellaire.
 In a 15-year period ending in 2002, around half of the existing houses in West University Place were torn down and replaced with newer houses.

 There are a total of 26 subdivisions within West University: West University Place (First and Second), Belle Court, Bissonnet Place, Cambridge Place, College Court (part), College View (1st through 4th), Colonial Terrace, Cunningham Terrace, Evanston, Fairview, Kent Place, Krenzler Court, Matthews Place, Monticello, Pemberton, Pershing Place, Preston Place, Quenby Court, Rice Court, Sunset Terrace (part), Tangley Place, and Virginia Court.
 Rice Court is located north of University Boulevard and east of Buffalo Speedway.
 Pemberton is an area south of University Drive and east of Wakeforest Street.
 People living in the area were fond of restoration of older houses, and it includes some of West U's more expensive homes.
 Colonial Terrace is west of Weslayan Street and is near the railroad tracks.
-Originally, it was the least developed part of West University Place.
-By 2000, this area was as built up and popular as other areas within West University Place.